LightSys/centrallix/centrallix-sysdoc/string_comparison.md

 ```c
 int exp_fn_similarity(pExpression tree, pParamObjects objlist, pExpression i0, pExpression i1, pExpression i2)
 ```
 Returns a value between 0.0 (completely different) and 1.0 (complete match) reflecting the similarity between the value passed in to i0 and the value passed in to i1.
+The first two parameters should contain strings that need to be compared.
+If the value 1 is passed in the third parameter, then the similarity function will rely on TF x IDF scores to determine similarity.
+If no third parameter is passed, then the function will rely only on relative frequency scores.

-## Future Implementation Ideas
+## Future Implementation

 ### Inverse Document Frequency (IDF)
 In text mining, the most common metric to use in the cosine similarity function is the [TF x IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) metric.
 Our approach uses only TF (term frequency).
 Inverse document frequency calculates a weighting factor for each character.
 This could increase precision a small amount by weighting characters that appear on many records as less important in distinguishing matches, and weighting characters that appear on only certain records as more important.
 IDF could be calculated by iterating through the entire partner dataset each time.
-Alternatively, it might be interesting to use the relative frequency of each letter used in the English language on [Wikipedia](https://en.wikipedia.org/wiki/Letter_frequency).
+The current approach uses the relative frequency of each letter used in the English language on [Wikipedia](https://en.wikipedia.org/wiki/Letter_frequency), which may not be consistent with the data in the partner database.